athaleys/bigdata-i523/paper2/README.rst

-Title: Big Data Application in Restaurant Industry
+Title: Hadoop and MongoDB in support of Big Data Applications and Analytics

 Author: Sushant Athaley